narendraj9/narendraj9.github.io/web/posts/sieve-of-eratos.markdown

 consecutive elements of the the wheel when we encounter a mismatch between the two wheels to be combined.
 It makes sense because the sum of consecutive elements on a wheel constitutes a valid step size.
-So, in essence we are trying to morph the smaller wheel to look more the large wheel whenever we see a local difference in the two wheels.
-So, the identity wheel, i.e. the one generated from the empty set morphs trivially into any other wheel by always growing to make its elements equal to the elements in the other wheel.
+So, in essence we are trying to morph the smaller wheel to look more like the larger wheel whenever we see a local difference in the two.
+So, the identity wheel, i.e. the one generated from the empty set, morphs trivially into any other wheel by always growing to make its elements equal to the elements in the other wheel.

 Now, all we need is a function that would help us generate the sequence of numbers that we must check for primality given a wheel.
+So, let's spin the wheel.

 ~~~~ { .haskell }
 spin :: Wheel -> [Int]
 spin (Wheel (x:xs)) = spin' xs (x + 1)
   where spin' (y:ys) n = n : spin' ys (n + y)
 ~~~~

+We make use of the fact that the first potential prime number is one more than the number at the head of the wheel. *Why?
+[Think about it.]*

 Here's an example showing it in action.